 Once you have found a suitable selection you place your pre-race bet and then you can either set the lay bet for in running at half the odds you backed it at or you can wait till the race goes off and do it in running manually (I don’t recommend that especially if its a sprint race).

-Then if all goes to plan you should make your £20 profit, you can obviously change your stakes to lower f you wish but the main aim is to succeed more than you fail in order to secure a long term profit.
+Then, if all goes to plan, you should make your £20 profit.
+You can change your stakes to lower if you wish, but the main aim is to succeed more than you fail in order to secure a long-term profit.

 Summary – The main things to do to succeed at dobbing in horse racing

-The main thing to remember when finding a horse to DOB is that you pick a selection that is a strong traveler, a front runner, or has a high confidence jockey booking.
+The main thing to remember when finding a horse to DOB is that you pick a selection that is a strong traveller, a front runner, or has a high-confidence jockey booking.